bitstormFA/ArrayFire-Nim/README.md

   mark is used under a limited license granted by ArrayFire the trademark holder in the United States and other countries.

-This is currently work in progress after a longer break, a new version will be released as soon as possible
+This is currently work in progress after a longer break.
+The documentation will be updated soon.